Aldaviva/UnionTypes/Readme.md

 ### Reading

-For each of the union's constituent types, you can test if the value of an instance of the union type is of that constituent type with the `HasValue1` and other properties.
+For each of the union's constituent types, you can test if the value of an instance of the union type is of that constituent type with the `HasValue1` and other properties, or `ValueIndex`.
 You can get the strongly-typed value with the related `Value1` and other properties.

 ```cs
 if (path[0].HasValue1) {